CARiSMA-Tool/carisma-tool/documentation/installation.md

 Next, you are ready to install the CARiSMA tool.
 There are two ways to install CARiSMA into your Eclipse:

 ### Installation via remote Update Site (recommended)
-*HINT: Currently the access to the Update Site is restricted from outside of University of Koblenz.
-This may let this procedure fail.
-If the procedure fails, see the next section describing the installation via ZIP file.*

 To install CARiSMA via the remote Update Site do the following:
 1. Navigate to *Help* -> *Install New Software*, then click *Add*
 2. Enter the following URL into the "Location" field: https://carisma-tool.github.io/carisma-tool/